MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/liquid/conditionals/non-empty.md

 ## Related

-See [Truthy Falsy][] page for a list of what is truth and falsy.
+See [Truthy][] page for a list of what is truth and falsy.
 The _Truthy_ section will probably surprise you.
 As Jekyll doesn't behave like other languages like Python or JavaScript.

-[Truthy Falsy]: {{ site.baseurl }}{% link cheatsheets/jekyll/liquid/truthy-falsy.md %}
+[Truthy]: {% link cheatsheets/jekyll/liquid/conditionals/truthy.md %}

 {% raw %}